laszlocph/gimlet-documentation/src/pages/blog/running-kubernetes-on-your-laptop-with-k3d.md

 #### Port forward

-This what you have seen already.
+This is what you have seen already.
 You can port forward the deployments or services to a local port on your laptop.

-This is the simplest solution that and doesn't require complex networking knowledge.
+This is the simplest solution as it doesn't require complex networking knowledge.

 ```
 $ kubectl port-forward deploy/my-first-app 9999:80